Mosut0/CommUnity/website/README.md

 ## Support

-For questions or issues, contact: support@communityuo.com
+For questions or issues, contact: support@community-app.ca